michelelacorte/FlickLauncher/README.md

 # Flick Launcher

-Flick Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte) and [HearSilent](https://github.com/hearsilent).
+Flick Launcher is a project started by [Michele Lacorte](https://github.com/michelelacorte).
-We want to create a launcher for google pixels style stock, with a few tweaks.
+I want to create a launcher for google pixels style stock, with a few tweaks.

 ## ALPHA